-Mitigation Project Title Develop a Risk and Resilience Assessment (RRA) and update the Emergency Response Plan Hazard(s) Mitigated Cyber Threats, Earthquake, Wildfire, Flood, Severe Weather: Heavy Rain/Thunderstorms/Lightning/Hail/Dense Fog, Drought and Water Supply Project Description, Issue/Background The District will prepare a RRA and ERP update pursuant to Section 2013 (a) through (f) of America's Water Infrastructure Act (AWIA).
+Mitigation Project Title Develop a Risk and Resilience Assessment (RRA) and update the Emergency Response Plan Hazard(s) Mitigated Cyber Threats, Earthquake, Wildfire, Flood, Severe Weather: Heavy Rain/Thunderstorms/Lightning/Hail, Drought and Water Supply Project Description, Issue/Background The District will prepare a RRA and ERP update pursuant to Section 2013 (a) through (f) of America's Water Infrastructure Act (AWIA).
 AWIA Section 2013 amends the Safe Drinking Water Act (SDWA) to address resiliency and sustainability of water systems to both natural and intentional threats.
 This legislation reinforces the critical role that municipal water infrastructure plays in communities and the need for federal funding to help support water infrastructure.
 Prior to AWIA, SDWA Section 1433 required water systems to assess vulnerabilities to terrorist or other intentional acts and prepare ERPs but did not require updates to those risk assessments or ERPs.
 AWIA Section 2013 expands the risk types to include risks of natural hazards in addition to malevolent acts.
 The RRA and ERP update will further identify potential natural and human-caused vulnerabilities.
 The two plans will also provide recommendations for additional resilience actions and projects, and an updated ERP will outline the roles and responsibilities of the District that allow for efficient response during emergencies.
-Related planning mechanisms FY 2020/2021 CIP, ERP Update Other Alternatives No Action Responsible Office/ Agency District Operations and Maintenance Staff Partners None Priority (High, Medium, Low) High Cost Estimate \$20,000 Benefits (Avoided Losses) The development and implementation of the two plans will minimize potential natural and human-caused hazard impacts on the District's water facilities, provide early identification of potential security breaches and related threats to the District's IT system, and prevent potential terrorist or other malevolent acts that could result in major impacts and disaster costs on the District. that could result in major impacts and disaster costs on the District.
-Potential Funding Operations and Maintenance Budget
+Related planning mechanisms FY 2020/2021 CIP, ERP Update Other Alternatives No Action Responsible Office/ Agency District Operations and Maintenance Staff Partners None Priority (High, Medium, Low) High Cost Estimate \$20,000 Benefits (Avoided Losses) The development and implementation of the two plans will minimize potential natural and human-caused hazard impacts on the District's water facilities, provide early identification of potential security breaches and related threats to the District's IT system, and prevent potential terrorist or other malevolent acts that could result in major impacts and disaster costs on the District.
+Potential Funding provide early identification of potential security breaches and related threats to the District's IT system, and prevent potential terrorist or other malevolent acts